Oasis (band): 1995–1996: (What's the Story) Morning Glory?, international success, and peak popularity

-Oasis had their first UK number one single in April 1995 with "Some Might Say".
-At the same time, drummer Tony McCarroll was ousted from the band.
-McCarroll said, on leaving Oasis, that he was "unlawfully expelled from the partnership" for what he called a "personality clash" with the brothers.
-The Gallaghers, on the other hand, doubted McCarroll's musical ability, with Noel saying: "I like Tony as a geezer but he wouldn't have been able to drum the new songs".
-McCarroll was replaced by Alan White, formerly of Starclub and younger brother of renowned studio percussionist Steve White and recommended to Noel by Paul Weller.
-White made his debut for the band at a Top of the Pops performance of "Some Might Say".
-Oasis began recording material for their second album in May of that year in Rockfield Studios near Monmouth.
-The band, by this point, had recorded the concert that would see release in August as Live by the Sea.
+In April 1995, "Some Might Say" became their first number-one UK single.
+At the same time, McCarroll was ousted from the band.
+He said he was "unlawfully expelled from the partnership" for what he called a "personality clash" with the brothers.
+The Gallaghers were critical of McCarroll's musical ability, with Noel saying: "I like Tony as a geezer but he wouldn't have been able to drum the new songs."
+He was replaced by Alan White, formerly of Starclub and brother of Steve White, who was recommended to Noel by Paul Weller.
+White made his debut with Oasis on a Top of the Pops performance of "Some Might Say".

-During this period, the British press seized upon a supposed rivalry between Oasis and Britpop band Blur.
-Previously, Oasis did not associate themselves with the Britpop movement and were not invited to perform on the BBC's Britpop Now programme introduced by Blur singer Damon Albarn.
+Oasis began recording material for their second album that May in Rockfield Studios near Monmouth.
+During this period, the British press seized upon a supposed rivalry between Oasis and another Britpop band, Blur.
+Previously, Oasis had not associated with the Britpop movement and were not invited to perform on the BBC's Britpop Now programme introduced by Blur's singer, Damon Albarn.
 On 14 August 1995, Blur and Oasis released singles on the same day, setting up the "Battle of Britpop" that dominated the national news.
-Blur's "Country House" outsold Oasis' "Roll with It" 274,000 copies to 216,000 during the week.
-Oasis' management came up with several reasons for this, claiming "Country House" sold more because it was less expensive (£1.99 vs £3.99) and because there were two versions of "Country House" with different B-sides, forcing serious fans to buy two copies.
-An alternative explanation given at the time by Creation was that there were problems associated with the barcode on the "Roll with It" single case, which did not record all sales.
+Blur's "Country House" outsold Oasis's "Roll with It" 274,000 copies to 216,000 during the week.
+Oasis's management argued that "Country House" had sold more because it was less expensive (£1.99 vs £3.99) and because there were two versions of the "Country House" single, with different B-sides, forcing fans to buy two copies.
+Creation said there were problems with the barcode on the "Roll with It" single case, which did not record all sales.
 Noel Gallagher told The Observer in September that he hoped members of Blur would "catch AIDS and die", which caused a media furore.
 He apologised in a formal letter to various publications.

-McGuigan briefly left the band in September 1995, citing nervous exhaustion.
+McGuigan briefly left Oasis in September 1995, citing nervous exhaustion.
 He was replaced by Scott McLeod, formerly of the Ya Ya's, who was featured on some of the tour dates as well as in the "Wonderwall" video before leaving abruptly while on tour in the US.
-McLeod contacted Noel claiming he felt he had made the wrong decision.
-Noel replied: "I think you have too.
-Good luck signing on".
-To complete the tour, McGuigan was persuaded to return to the band.
+McLeod contacted Noel, saying he felt he had made the wrong decision.
+Noel replied: "I think you have, too.
+Good luck signing on."
+After McLeod's departure Arthurs briefly shifted to bass guitar before McGuigan was convinced to rejoin.
+The band's appearance on The Late Show with David Letterman was as a foursome with Arthurs on bass.